nodebotsau/nbdau/README.md

 ## Things to do before the day

 If you can download and install all your software prerequisites it will mean you're up and running that much faster.
-[Our setup guide should get you up and running](setup.md) however if you run into any problems, our friendly NodeBoteers willgive you a hand on the day.
+[Our setup guide should get you up and running](setup.md) however if you run into any problems, our friendly NodeBoteers will give you a hand on the day.

 If you're keen on building a simple robot you can take home with you then you'll need some components.
-[We've got a handy list here of what you need and where you can get it.](simplebot)
+[We've got a handy list here of what you need and where you can get it.](https://github.com/nodebotsau/simplebot)

 ## Aussie NodeBoticists